AnhChienVu/VShell/CONTRIBUTING.md

 - To clean the jest cache.
 You can use the script: `npm run test-clear`

 **Remember**: tests should be small.
 Don't write a test that tests everything.
 Slowly work toward testing everything by testing all the little things one by one.
 Eventually you'll have covered everything.

+## Continuous Integration

+To keep the default branch working all times, I implemented a CI pipeline that will automatically run all tests when contributors create a Pull Request or want to get merged in `main` branch.
+Then, make sure that you code pass and get the green check mark to be merged